MAKE MOST OF THE KNOWLEDGE NETWORK, JOIN ACADEMIC RESEARCH FOUNDATION

 All papers submitted to the journal will be reviewed through a double-blind peer-reviewed process (1–3 reviewers).

-There is no submission fee.
-All papers should be typewritten in Word (Times New Roman) and emailed to Editor-in-Chief:- DR. MINAKETAN BAG, School of Anthropology, GM University, Amruta Vihar, Sambalpur, Odisha - 768004, India, e-mail: eicijass@hotmail.com
+All papers should be typewritten in Word (Times New Roman) and emailed to Editor-in-Chief:- DR. MINAKETAN BAG, School of Anthropology, GM University, Amruta Vihar, Sambalpur, Odisha - 768004, India, e-mail: eicijass@gmail.com

 The maximum length of the article in double space with 12 pt font size is 30 pages including graphs, tables, and others.